onurpolattimur/CallerID-via-Bluetooth-supporting-IOS-Android/README.md

  - **IOS** iPhone 6s 12.3.1
  - **Android** 4.0.3

+## About Previous Researches On Topic
+After doing research on my own I have come to a conclusion that many of the previous reasearches done on the topic seems to have resulted in failure.
+On forums such as stackoverflow you can find a lot of posts on this topic.
+They all state that this is not doable for IOS.
+But this is doable.
+I did it.
+And you can do it too.

 ## The End
 For further details or if you face a problem feel free to contact me.
 If you want to support me, buy me a be..
 No!
 I prefer Whiskey.
 <br>